 - Create connections between wind energy and other sectors to foster job creation and economic development in Massachusetts

 MWWG tours the 600kW wind turbine at Holy Name High School in Worcester, MA.

-The MWWG is a diverse group of wind energy stakeholders including developers; environmental groups; federal, state, and local officials; academic institutions; utility representatives; lawyers; advocacy groups; turbine manufacturers; and farming and rural interests.
-The MWWG is open to any interested parties that support the group's mission.
-The MWWG is committed to small scale (residential/farm), community scale, and commercial scale wind energy development.
+The MWWG was a diverse group of wind energy stakeholders including developers; environmental groups; federal, state, and local officials; academic institutions; utility representatives; lawyers; advocacy groups; turbine manufacturers; and farming and rural interests.
+It was open to any interested parties that supported the group's mission.
+The MWWG was committed to small scale (residential/farm), community scale, and commercial scale wind energy development.

-The MWWG is currently funded by the Massachusetts Clean Energy Center and is managed by the University of Massachusetts Amherst's Wind Energy Center.
-It is guided by a volunteer planning committee and aims to hold quarterly meetings to present and discuss relevant topics.
-The MWWG also strives to regularly update stakeholders on important issues, events, and developments through its active email listserve.
+The MWWG was funded by the Massachusetts Clean Energy Center and managed by the University of Massachusetts Amherst's Wind Energy Center.
+It was guided by a volunteer planning committee and held quarterly meetings to present and discuss relevant topics.
+The MWWG also regularly updated stakeholders on important issues, events, and developments through its active email listserve.